top of page

 Increased penalties for reckless driving- great bodily injury or homicide

-Require smartphones & tablets eliminate obscene materials used minors
+Required to eliminate obscene materials on devices used by minors

 I firmly believe these proposed laws will continue to